-- heat.
-The blower should start immediately and the compressor should activate after the time delay is complete. - Once the unit has begun to run, check for warm air delivery at the unit grille.
-Again the installing contractor must list the serial number of any machine that does not function. - Log the unit operating conditions at initial start-up for each unit to establish a permanent operating record.
+- a.
+Adjust the unit thermostat to the warmest setting and set the selector switch to hear.
+The blower should start immediately and the compressor should activate after the time delay is complete. - b.
+Once the unit has began to run, check for warm air delivery at the unit grille.
+Again the installing contractor must list the serial number of any machine that does not function. - Log the unit operating conditions at initial start-up for each unit to establish a permanent operating record